logicplace/pm-dev-docs/hardware/cpu/bios.md

 ## Initialization

 The BIOS can initialize from two points which we call a soft reset and a hard reset.
 A soft reset is when you wake up the console from sleeping.
 It goes to sleep when you push the power button while running a game, and reawakens if you push the power button again.
-A hard reset is when you remove the battery, reinsert, and then press the power button.
+A hard reset is when you remove the battery and reinsert it.
 TODO: what does the reset button do

 1. [Hard reset exclusive initialization][]
 2. [Initialize registers, CPU, peripherals][]